Temporary Resident Visa

 Yes.
 If you are transiting through Canada to another destination within 48 hours, you will require a Temporary Resident Visa known as a Transit Visa.
 The application process is the same as above, but there is no application fee.
 For countries and territories that require a transit visa.

-New: As part of Canada's Transit without Visa program, a China Transit Trial has been put in place.
-This trial will allow Chinese nationals holding valid U.S.A. visas to travel to and from the U.S.A. through the Vancouver International Airport without obtaining a Canadian transit visa.
-To qualify, travellers must travel on one of the pre-authorized air carriers in the Transit Without Visa program (Philippine Airlines, China Airlines, Cathay Pacific Airways) and fly on direct, non-stop flights to the Vancouver International Airport, originating from Beijing, Hong Kong, Shanghai, Guangzhou, Manila and Taipei.
-The trial will be in place for one year, after which an evaluation will be undertaken.
+As part of Canada's Transit without Visa program, a China Transit Program has been put in place.
+This program will allow Chinese nationals holding valid U.S.A. visas to travel to and from the U.S.A. through the Vancouver International Airport (YVR) or Toronto Lester B. Pearson International Airport (YYZ) Terminal 1 without obtaining a Canadian transit visa.
+To qualify, please visit CIC website for detailed information: http://www.cic.gc.ca/english/department/twov/index.asp

 Yes, the passport is a required document for all Temporary Resident Visa applications.